AlexSafatli/AlexSafatli.github.io/about.md

 ## Interests

 I enjoy learning new programming languages.
-My favorite all-purpose language is [Go](https://golang.org) but I am also recently enjoying learning [Haskell](http://haskell.org).
+My favorite all-purpose language is [Go](https://golang.org) but I am also recently enjoying learning [Rust](https://www.rust-lang.org) and [Haskell](http://haskell.org).

-I am interested in the following fields of computer science:
+I find myself drawn to lower levels and backends of computer systems.
+The following areas of computer science are my passion and were the areas of my research:

+  - Combinatorics,
-  - System design,
+  - Algorithms,
   - First-order logic,
   - System architecture,
   - Succinct data structures, and